-- Representation of a “Big Four” accounting firm in multi-billion-dollar securities and audit malpractice litigation arising out of probably the largest investor fraud in history, including the successful defense on the merits of its audit before a three-judge arbitration tribunal.
+- Representation of a “Big Four” firm in a multi-billion-dollar securities and audit malpractice litigation arising out of one of the largest investor frauds in history, resulting in a successful defense on the merits before a three-judge arbitration tribunal.

-- Representation of another “Big Four” firm in defending individual, class and derivative claims in numerous forums across the country – including state courts, a federal MDL and an arbitration—arising out of the Madoff Ponzi scheme.
+- Representation of another “Big Four” firm in defending individual, class, and derivative claims in numerous forums across the country – including state courts, a federal multidistrict litigation (“MDL”), and an arbitration—arising out of the Madoff Ponzi scheme.

 - Representation of a national firm in a three-week jury trial involving malpractice claims arising out of audits of a healthcare company.
 Williams & Connolly obtained a defense verdict on all claims.